Been having deliverability issues with a certain email service provider or domain?

 Open your GMass dashboard and click on the gear icon in the top right to open the Settings.

-Find the Delivery Routes heading on the left fly-out menu.
+Find the Sending heading on the left fly-out menu and click it to open the options.

 Then click Manage Delivery Routes.